 Acknowledgements.
 We thank Steve Thompson, Ray Weldon, Mike Taylor, Richard Styron, Cal Ruleman, Bernd Schurr, and Richard Gloaguen for generously sharing their data.
-We also thank Peter Molnar, Roger Bilham, and Kathleen Haller for their helpful discussions.
+We also thank Peter Molnar, Roger Bilham, Kathy Haller, and Walter Mooney for their helpful discussions.
 Saeid Mohadjer, Faheem Merchant, Stéphane Henroid, Cassidy Jay, and Najibullah Kakar provided thoughtful feedback on website design, usability and content.
 Roland Schraven assisted with preparing earthquake and topography data used in this manuscript.
 In its early stage, this project benefited immensely from fruitful discussions with Michael Märker, Jason Barnes, and Lothar Ratschbacher.
+James Daniell, Kathy Haller, and Bernd Schurr are thanked for reviewing our paper and their constructive comments.
 This project was supported by the CAME project bundle TIPTIMON of the German Federal Ministry of Education and Research grant BMBF 03G0809 (to T. A. Ehlers) and the German Science Foundation grant STU 525/1-1 (to K. Stübner).